 Tweens and teens are invited to hang out after school and participate in cool activities, have a snack and socialize.
 Activities will promote STEM learning and encourage kids’ self-esteem.
-Kendyl Litwiller will lead the activities.
+Kendyl Litwiller and Owen Miller will lead the activities.

 Cubelets are a line of construction toys manufactured by Modular Robotics.
 The Cubelets are small color coded cubes that people magnetically stick together to form a variety of simple robots, a kind of modular robot.
 The cubes connect with magnets and a genderless connector.